pydicom/pynetdicom/docs/tutorials/create_scu.rst

     assoc = ae.associate('127.0.0.1', 11112)

-Here we initiate the association negotiation by connecting to, then sending an association request to the IP address ``'127.0.0.1'`` on port ``11112``.
+Here we initiate the association negotiation by connecting to the IP address ``'127.0.0.1'`` on port ``11112`` and sending an association request.
 ``'127.0.0.1'`` (also known as ``'localhost'``) is a `special IP address
 <https://en.wikipedia.org/wiki/Localhost>`_ that means *this computer*.
 This
-should be the same IP address and port that you started the ``echoscp`` application on earlier, so if you used a different port you should change this value accordingly.
+should be the same IP address and port that you started the :doc:`echoscp<../apps/echoscp>` application on earlier, so if you used a different port you should change this value accordingly.